GregUtas/robust-services-core/README.md

 the comments that precede the implementation of [`main`](/rsc/main.cpp).
 RSC is currently developed using Visual Studio 2017.
 If this is also your development environment, the `.vcxproj` (project) files in this repository already contain most of the build instructions that you need.
-The main thing that you beed to do is change the paths to where the source code is located.
+The main thing that you need to do is change the paths to where the source code is located.
 It's probably easiest to do this by opening the `.vcxproj` files in Notepad and replacing occurrences of `C:\Users\gregu\Documents\rsc\rsc` (the directory that contains the